Configuring a Custom AlienApp for Use with Your USM Anywhere

 • Found Parameters: Fields on the left are extracted from logs fetched from your third-party application.

-Note: See Event Keys for detailed definitions of the standard USM Anywhere data fields to help you match the extracted fields with those from USM Anywhere.
+• Important: See Event Keys descriptions to help you match extracted fields with standard USM Anywhere data fields.

 Click Next to continue.